-Political games can stem from one individual to multiple areas within an organization and can have a devastating impact.
-Some forms of politics are blatant and obvious, while others can be more passive and even go completely undetected.
-The nature and severity of politics can range depending on the level within the organization and motivations, but make no mistake even the most seemingly minor politics can have a far-reaching effect on morale, trust, and the project outcome.
-Further, the outcome rarely plays out only at the project level; it more often than not has a negative consequence to a business as a whole.
-Sometimes the effects of political behaviors may not be felt until they snowball and become a larger problem that can jeopardize long-term strategic goals.
+Political games can stem from one individual to multiple areas within an organization and can have a devastating impact on projects and company culture overall.
+Some forms of workplace politics are blatant and obvious, while others can be more passive and even go completely undetected.
+The nature and severity of politics can vary depending on the level within the organization and motivations, but make no mistake, even the most seemingly minor politics can have a far-reaching effect on morale, trust, and the project outcome.
+Further, the outcome rarely plays out only at the project level; it more often than not has a negative consequence for a business as a whole.
+Sometimes, the effects of political behaviors may not be felt until they snowball and become a larger problem that can jeopardize long-term strategic goals.

-Here are just some of the political behavior employees, stakeholders, team members, sponsors, or even leaders engage in, and some things you as a PM can do to minimize their impact.
+Here are just some of the political behaviors employees, stakeholders, team members, sponsors, or even leaders engage in, and some things you, as a PM, can do to minimize their impact of workplace politics on projects.

 1. Constantly blaming others for problems

-2. Seeking to develop relationships only with senior-level employees/management who can help career advancement
+2. Seeking to develop relationships only with senior-level employees/management who can help with career advancement

 Business and project professionals need to lead by example by demonstrating they value the contributions of employees at all levels.
 It’s simply not enough to lend lip service; project leaders are also relationship management professionals who can work alongside executives to set the culture by fostering positive, supportive relationships regardless of hierarchy.